k4rt1key/java_notes/md/string/memoryAllocation.md

 // this will not store kartikeyvaghasiya ( name + surname ) into string pool
 // because string created using concat, substring will not goes into string pool
 // it will be stored on heap until we run .intern() method;
-String fullName2 = name + surname // one in heap, for name + surname
+String fullName2 = name + surname; // one in heap, for name + surname
-// this also will not store kartikeyvaghasiya  ( name + surname ) into string pool
+// this will  store kartikeyvaghasiya  ( name + surname ) into string pool
-// because string created using concat, substring will not goes into string pool
+// due to final keyword
-// it will be stored on heap until we run .intern() method; System.out.println(fullName);
+System.out.println(fullName);

 final String s1 = "hey";